daithiocrualaoich/spark-emr/README.md

     scp -i <pem-file> example/target/scala-2.9.3/spark-assembly-1-SNAPSHOT.jar hadoop@<master-public-dns>:/home/hadoop/
     scp -i <pem-file> example/dev/sample.json hadoop@<master-public-dns>:/home/hadoop/

+Connect to the master and edit `/home/hadoop/spark.properties` and ensure the `spark.library` property is present and set:

+    spark.library=/home/hadoop/spark-assembly-1-SNAPSHOT.jar

+This is necessary while we test the applications directly on the cluster without launching using the `run-spark.sh` script which takes care of setting this property value correctly.

 ### HDFS Batch Example
 From the master run the following to insert the data file into HDFS: